DatingNav

 Tinder — Best for volume and casual dating (free tier available)

-Take our 30-second dating app quiz →.
-Answer 5 questions about your location, age, and what you're looking for — and we'll tell you which app has the highest success rate for your specific situation.
+Take our dating app quiz →.
+7 questions, 30 seconds — we'll tell you which app has the highest success rate for your region, age, and what you're looking for.

-This article is based on our own 30-day testing across three cities.
+This article is based on public user data, industry research, and our editorial team's evaluation.
+All statistics sourced from verified public data.
 Prices were verified in March 2026 and may change.
 This article contains affiliate links — we earn a commission if you sign up at no extra cost to you.
 Our editorial opinions are independent.